 Professional and consistent employee engagement is the first step towards building a healthy company culture where employees feel valued and appreciated.
 Such engagement also provides considerable advantages to the business, including:

 - Better alignment between personal goals and professional needs.
-A potential misalignment leads to a lower satisfaction, higher turnover, and lower work productivity.
+A potential misalignment leads to lower satisfaction, higher turnover, and lower work productivity.

 - Brand awareness.
 Happy employees are happy to brag about their workplace, share stories, represent the company in the best possible manner.
 This supports marketing and sales, as well as recruitment.